 If you have lost some important files from Recycle Bin, you can still restore them with the help of EaseUS data recovery.
 It is a wonderful easy recovery tool which is really helpful to recover permanently deleted files from the emptied Recycle Bin in all Windows versions.
 It allows you to preview all the deleted files before you purchasing it.
 Here is the detailed guide about how to recover files deleted from recycle bin in Windows 10/8/8.1/7/XP/Vista.

-To specifically recover files emptied from the Windows recycle bin, hover the mouse pointer over the "Recycle Bin" option under the "Locations" section and click "Scan".
+Step 1.
+To specifically recover files from emptied Recycle Bin on Windows 11/10/8/7, hover the mouse pointer over the "Recycle Bin" option under the "Locations" section and click "Scan".

-The software will start a quick scan immediately for all deleted files, and later a deep scan will launch automatically to scan more lost files.
-After the scanning process, you can use the Filter feature to filter a specific file type, such as pictures, documents, videos, etc.
+Step 2.
+EaseUS data recovery software will start a quick scan immediately for all deleted files, and later a deep scan will launch automatically to scan more lost files.
+After the scanning process, you can use the "Filter" feature to select a specific file type, such as Pictures, Word, videos, etc.

-Once you locate the desired files, you can double-click on a file for a full preview.
-Finally, select the wanted files and click "Recover".
+Step 3.
+Once you locate the files you want to restore, you can double-click it for a full preview.
+Then, select the target files and click "Recover".
 We suggest you select a different volume or an external USB drive to save the recovered files to avoid data overwriting.

 Was This Page Helpful?